ykrods/svelte-spa-history-router/README.md

 # svelte-spa-history-router

-History base router for Svelte 3 SPA (Single Page Application).
+History base router for [Svelte](https://svelte.dev/) SPA (Single Page Application).

+> [!TIP]
+> The offcial routing library of Svelte is [SvelteKit](https://svelte.dev/docs/kit/introduction).
+This library is intented to be used for small project.

 ## Features